rduenasf/birding/docs/birds/grcgre1.md

 scientific_name: "Podiceps cristatus"
 order: "Podicipediformes"
 family: "Podicipedidae (Grebes)"
 description: "Podiceps cristatus is a species of bird in the Podicipedidae (Grebes) family.
-It has been observed 2 times."
+It has been observed 2 times.
+It has been photographed."
 species_group: "Grebes"
 species_code: "grcgre1"

 sidebar_position: 230
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Podicipediformes
   - Podicipedidae (Grebes)
   - Grebes
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---